Ogweno/command-line-gnuplot/README.md

 If by  mistake, a  file  not  in  the  `X, Y0, Y1,...` format is used and the file exists, `evince` prompts an error message.
 The file can also contain comment lines starting with `#`, which is a standard gnuplot feature.

+### Installation

+The `gplot` command utility can be downloaded and moved to `/usr/local/bin` using `sudo mv gplot /usr/local/bin`.
+There is also a man file for gplot, the file named `gplot.1`.
+This can be moved to `/usr/local/man/man1/` in ubuntu to make it available as a man page, and can be accessed using `man gplot`.